-- 1. Press MENU → - 2.
-Press \triangleright to Tare and press \bigtriangledown to view the current tare value. - 3.
-Press (\Box) twice to return to weigh mode.
+- 1. Press ^{MENU} - 2.
+Press \triangleright to tare and press \bigtriangledown to view the current tare value. - Press \bigcirc twice to return to weigh mode.

-If there is not a tare in the system, the value displayed will be zero and the Gross and Net LED will be turned off.
-See Section 10.5 for more information pertaining to the regulatory mode of operation.
+If there is not a tare in the system, the value displayed will be zero and the Gross and Net LED will be turned off, see Section 10.5 on page 109 for more information pertaining to the regulatory mode of operation.